libsidplayfp/VICE-testprogs/Monitor/testbench/readme.txt

 if any of the regular tests fail, the testbench will abort with an error. note that this is NOT true for the tests in ./todo/

+You can run just the tests in todo using

+$ make todo

 If you made any of the tests in ./todo/ work, make sure to move the respective test(s) out of ./todo/ (remember to move the description further below as well :))